jonas747/test/somefile.md

 #This is a file

-And this is some content
+And this is some content with master